ampersand-paris/priori/README.md

 PRIORI is about prioritization.
 PRIORI is at its heart, a simple to-do list, that has been reimagined to keep perfectionists taking consistent and directed action towards their most important goals.
 The app's most unique feature is a limit of three assigned tasks to a single day of the week.
 No more procrastination from forever lists, only forever action.

 # USER STORIES
-As a perfectionist:
+As a user:

+I want to be able to create an account. <br>
+I want to be able to login. <br>
+I want to be able to logout. <br>
-I want to create a detailed and manageable to-do list.
+I want to be able to create a task on a to-do list. <br>
+I want to delete a task on a to-do list. <br>
+I want to be able to edit a task on a to-do list. <br>
-I want to be able to add a description to my task.
+I want to be able to add a description to my task. <br>
-I want to be able to assign tasks to days of the week.
+I want to be able to assign tasks to days of the week. <br>
+I want to be able to assing many tasks to many days. <br>
-I want to keep the number of tasks per day at a manageable number.
+I want to keep the number of tasks per day at a manageable number. <br>
-I want to experience satisfation when a task is completed.
+I want to know that I completed a task. <br>
-I want to experience my to do list in a sense of ease.
+I want to experience my to do list in a sense of ease. <br>

 Stretch:
-I want to be able to organize my tasks by category tags.
+I want to be able to organize my tasks by category tags. <br>
-I want to be able to prioritize the single most important tast of the day.
+I want to be able to prioritize the single most important tast of the day. <br>

 All this, so that I might stay on task and keep from being overwelmed.